Skip to main content

 Usernameapp_userOptional for auth

-Connection OptionsauthSource=adminOptional query params
+Connection OptionsauthSource=adminOptional query parameters

 Connection String Examples